juxtapos/remotecontrol.js/README.md

 # remotecontrol.js

-Why having your fancy iPad, tablet pc or even smartphone sit idle when you're in front of your desktop machine.
-You can instead use it as a remote touch-device for your web application.
-Any touch-enabled device that runs in a Webkit-based browser, e.g. all iOS, Android, OS X, can connect to a web application and enhance its experience by providing single-touch events and multi-touch gestures.
-With the native Websocket support and running on recent devices, hundreds of requests in a few seconds can be captured and sent to a host application easily, allowing for the implementation of awesome real-time interaction scenarios.
+With remotecontrol.js you can utilize a touch-enabled device like an iPad, tablet PC or even smartphone as a remote control for your web application.
+For this to work, an additional web page that is designed for touch devices needs to be created that contains the remote library.
+Visiting this page, a user can connect to a host application using a security token and interact with the application by having his touch and gesture events sent to it.
+Any application can be made a host application by simply including the host library and using its API.
+Remote events can be processed like any standard event.
+A Webkit-based browser on the touch device is currently required, Internet Explorer support will follow.
+The provided example shows real-time interaction with the host user interface, but is very basic.
+This basic design should however already allow for awesome interaction scenarios.

 remotecontrol.js consists of a small node.js-powered web applications and two client libraries that handle sending and receiving events from one device to the other.
 Communication is based on